olibre/GreatTips/README.md

 * Simple tool = Do not handle Git commands (manual repo management)
 * Dotdrop and Git use different command names: import/add, compare/diff...
 * Dotdrop drops dot: Archived filename without leading dot `.` if `keepdot:false` (default) in `~/.dd/config.yaml`
-* Do not recover simple `config.yaml` errors: missing `profiles:` or empty hostname profile
+* Do not recover simple `config.yaml` errors: missing `profiles:` or empty hostname profile https://github.com/deadc0de6/dotdrop/issues/221
-* Easy to hack beacause all operations are
+* Easy to hack beacause Git is not managed by `dotdrop` and because all other operations are clearly described in the `config.yaml`

 ### Installation of `dotdrop` to be almost `yamd`-compatible